MrHosse/GraphEmbeddingFramework/embedding/README.md

 To add a new embedding, you can take inspiration from the provided embeddings that are already implemented.
 Keep in mind that each embedding should be capable of reading parameter values from a JSON file placed in `data/config/NEW_EMBEDDING_NAME.json`.
 Additionally, each embedding should inherit from the [AbstractEmbedder](abstract_embedder.py) class and implement the following methods:

-1. `create_run()`: This method creates a run for experiments based on possible parameter values.
+1. `create_run()`: Reads the config data from `data/config/EMBEDDING_NAME.json` and sets the needed parameters for the embedding.It also uses run.add() to add a run for this embedding.
+This run will eventually be executed, where this method is called.

 2. `calculate_layout()`: This method calculates the embedding for a given graph and returns it as a string.